-Art and Design

-We will be looking at using art to share their passions and interests with their community.
-They will be introduced to artists activists and will go on to identify and voice topics they are about as individuals.
+Art and Design We will be looking at using art to share their passions and interests with the community.
+They will be introduced to activist artists and will go on to identify and voice topics they are passionate about as individuals.
 They will be creating a final project using art skills such as collage, screen printing and painting to convey their message.

-Computing

-By the end of this unit, pupils will be able to:

-- Iterate ideas, testing and changing throughout the lesson and explain what their program does. - Use nested loops in their designs, explaining why they need two repeats. - Alter the house drawing using Python commands; use comments to show a level of understanding around what their code does. - Use loops in Python and explain what the parts of a loop do. - Recognise that computers can choose random numbers; decompose the program into an algorithm and modify a program to personalise it.
+Computing By the end of this unit, children will be able to: Iterate ideas, testing and changing throughout the lesson and explain what their program does.
+Use nested loops in their designs, explaining why they need two repeats.
+Alter the house drawing using Python commands; use comments to show a level of understanding around what their code does.
+Use loops in Python and explain what the parts of a loop do.
+Recognise that computers can choose random numbers; decompose the program into an algorithm and modify a program to personalise it.
+Online safety: Life online French Children will be developing their vocabulary to include the names of school subjects .

-French

-Pupils will be developing their vocabulary to include the names of school subjects.
 They will be extending their sentences both orally and in writing by learning how to express their opinions on school subjects in French and using adjectives to justify those opinions.

-Outdoor PE

-Pupils will improve their defending and attacking play, developing further knowledge of the principles and tactics of each.

-Pupils will begin to develop consistency and control in running with the ball, passing and receiving a ball.
-They will also learn the basics of goalkicking.
-Pupils will evaluate their own and other's performances, suggesting improvements.

-They will learn the importance of playing games fairly, abiding by the rules of the game and being respectful of their teammates, opponents and referees.
+Outdoor PE Children will improve their defending and attacking play in American football , developing further knowledge of the principles and tactics of each.
+Children will begin to develop consistency and control in running with the ball, passing and receiving a ball.They will also learn the basics of goal kicking.
+Children will evaluate their own and others' performances, suggesting improvements.
+They will learn the importance of playing games fairly , abiding by the rules of the game and being respectful of their teammates, opponents and referees.
+K Indoor PE Children will improve on key skills used in dodgeball such as throwing, dodging and catching.

-Indoor PE

-Pupils will improve on key skills used in dodgeball such as throwing, dodging and catching.
 They also learn how to select and apply tactics to the game to outwit their opponent.
-In dodgeball, pupils achieve this by hitting opponents with a ball whilst avoiding being hit.
-Pupils are given opportunities to play games independently and are taught the importance of being honest whilst playing to the rules.
-Pupils learn officiating skills when refereeing games and are given opportunities to evaluate and suggest improvements to their own performance
+In dodgeball, children achieve this by hitting opponents with a ball whilst avoiding being hit.
+Children are given opportunities to play games independently and are taught the importance of being honest whilst playing to the rules.
+Children learn officiating skills when refereeing games and are given opportunities to evaluate and suggest improvements to their own performance In swimming, children will be developing their breaststroke technique , focusing on the importance of breathing efficiently.
+They will also focus on floating and water safety .